acolite/tact/README.md

             login $l
             password $l

 * run `python tact.py --input $in --output $out` where $in is the full path to an extracted L1 Landsat bundle, and $out the full path to the target output directory (which will be generated).

+## Options
-Optionally a four coordinate bounding box (S,W,N,E) can be specified using --limit.
+* --limit a four coordinate bounding box (S,W,N,E) for processing of a specific region of interest
+* --export_geotiff True/False for exporting datasets as GeoTIFF